abagames/claude-perspective/README.md

 #### Excessive Use of Bullet Points

 Claude showed a tendency to abbreviate text and extensively use bullet points.
-While this might be influenced by English technical documentation, it's not necessarily optimal for Japanese documents.
 It's necessary to specify appropriate expression methods based on the document's purpose and content.

 #### Claude's Self-Recognition of Capabilities